mic-tae/mshoxxdb/README.md

-# mshoxxdb
+# mshoxxDB
-mshoxxDB - dataset for electronic music
+mshoxxDB - a Versioned Dataset for Electronic Music

+(link to downloadable files coming soon)